SymfonyCasts/messenger/sfcasts/another-message.md

 ## Command Bus: Each Message should have One Handler

-> No handler for message "App\Message\DeleteImagePost"
+> No handler for message `App\Message\DeleteImagePost`

 That's interesting.
 Before we figure out what went wrong, I want to mention one
 thing: in a command bus, each message *normally* has exactly *one* handler: not two and not zero.
-And *that's* why Messenger gives us a helpful error if it can't find the handler.
+And *that's* why Messenger gives us a helpful error if it can't find that handler.
 We'll talk more about this later and *bend* these rules when we talk about event buses.

 ## Debugging the Missing Handler